w3c/wai-presentations2all/content/index.md

 Some people need more time to get from room to room.
 For example, because they move slowly, or because the accessible route is longer.
 Schedule sufficient breaks.
 People might need to take care of medical needs during breaks.
 Keep to the schedule as much as possible, and inform participants ahead of time of any changes.

 ### Plan to limit distractions <span class="forwhich">(in-person, remote)</span>
+Avoid distractions such as catering setup during a meeting or presentation.
 Consider not having background music in the halls or conference rooms, including during breaks.
 Or, keep the volume low.
 Background noise is difficult for people who are hard of hearing and for captioners.
-Try to avoid distractions such as catering setup during a meeting or presentation.

 ### Give speakers accessibility requirements and guidance <span class="forwhich">(in-person, remote)</span>